lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

 3. Then we download the [signature file][multibitsig].

-[multibitsig]: https://multibit.org/releases/multibit-0.5.17/multibit-0.5.17-windows-setup.exe.asc "MultiBit signature file"

 4. Finally, we can verify that Jim signed the file we're downloading and that it hasn't been tampered with.

         $ gpg2.exe" --verify multibit-0.5.17-windows-setup.exe.asc
         gpg: Signature made 03/03/14 06:09:34 Eastern Standard Time using RSA key ID 23F7FB7B